 Cancer is not only about Pain, stress, or agony.
 It's a learning experience.

 I learned so much while going through it.
 I felt the unconditional love of my family and friends, as they were and are precious jewels.
-The realisation of how blessed I had been over the years taught me to be more patient than ever.
+The realization of how blessed I had been over the years taught me to be more patient than ever.

-My innate need to control situations has stopped dead in its tracks, most importantly, I have learned to accept help from others, and I am more compassionate to others' needs, care and troubles than ever before.
+My innate need to control situations has stopped dead in its tracks, most importantly, I have learned to accept help from others, and I am more compassionate to others' needs, care, and troubles than ever before.

 Now I say 'I love you' more than ever.
 I want to inspire and serve others as I move forward with a greater sense of purpose.